 How to do the invisible crochet join!

-Invisible joins are a fab way to finish your crochet rounds and squares without any unsightly knots!
+Using an invisible crochet join is a fab way to finish your crochet rounds and squares without any unsightly knots!

-There’s nothing wrong with a good old-fashioned slip stitch join, but an invisible join produces a much more polished and professional looking result – just take a look at the difference below!
+There's nothing wrong with a good old-fashioned slip stitch join, but an invisible crochet join produces a much more polished and professional looking result - just take a look at the difference below!

-How to work an invisible join
+How to make a crochet invisible join

-To try an invisible join, just grab any yarn (you’ll find that a smooth yarn will be easier to practise with), a suitably sized hook for the yarn weight and a tapestry needle.
 Start by making a round of trebles, but don’t join them.
-We used a DK yarn and a 4mm hook to work a magic loop (check out our guide on how to make a magic loop), ch3, 11tr into the loop.
+We used a DK yarn and a 4mm hook to work a magic loop (check out our guide on how to make a crochet magic loop), ch3, 11tr into the loop.

 Step 1